 The third trimester is a time when the pregnancy may become uncomfortable but is ﬁlled with anticipation of the child soon to arrive.

 Congratulations on becoming a mom!
 If you are breastfeeding, know that your body is continuing to provide vitamins, proteins and fats that your growing baby needs.
 Find out why it’s important to keep taking your prenatal dietary supplements after your baby is born…

 Drink a glass of water every time you nurse to keep yourself hydrated.

 Continue Taking Your Prenatal Vitamin

-Postnatal nutrition means eating and supplementing your diet in a very similar way as in the prenatal period.3 So don’t stop and continue to take your prenatal vitamin!
+Postnatal nutrition means eating and supplementing your diet in a very similar way as in the prenatal period.3 So don’t stop – continue to take your prenatal vitamin!

-This content is for informational and educational purposes only.
+This Content is for informational and educational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician, pediatrician, or other qualified health provider with any questions you may have regarding diet and exercise during and after pregnancy, or other medical condition.not intended to diagnose, treat, cure or prevent any disease.
+Always seek the advice of your physician, pediatrician, or other qualified health provider with any questions you may have regarding diet and exercise during and after pregnancy, or other medical condition.